 When we are faced with two opposing ideas or decisions with equally valid arguments, we do have a tendency to say, "I can't make up my mind right now, let me be!"
 But sooner or later, our minds have to go back online and we will have to decide what to do.

 Learn the Two of Swords tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to download The Tarot Reading Companion now.